saulius-lipkevicius/Transformed_GA/model/README.md

 - [ ] SUDELIOTI ITALICIR BOLD SRIFTUS
 - [ ]

 2018 was a breakthrough year for NLP, multiple new models like OpenAI's Open-GTP, Google's BERT allowed researchers to fine-tune existing models to produce state-of-art performance with minimal effort.
-LSTM have became largely replaced by BERT (Bidirectional Encoder Representations from Transformers) which was released in late 2018, because of transformers property of transfer learning which scales even further with open-source new model deployed, for instance in [*HuggingFace*](https://huggingface.co).
-Generally, using a pre-trained network can be used if datasets have something in common, so instead of training the neural network from scracth, which can take up to week to train and big bill of expensive GPU, we "transfer" the learned features.
+LSTM have became largely replaced by BERT (Bidirectional Encoder Representations from Transformers) which was released in late 2018, because of transformers property of transfer learning which scales even further when the open-source model was deployed, for instance in [*HuggingFace*](https://huggingface.co).
+Generally, a pre-trained network can be used if datasets have something in common, so instead of training the neural network from scracth, which can take up to week to train and a big bill of expensive GPU, we "transfer" the learned features.
 Simply put, you use it as a starting point.
-To consider, Natural Language Processing (NLP) models for sequence classification archieve ~ 85% accuracy, therefore proteins "language" is quite the same as languages we speak so we expect decent results.
+To consider, Natural Language Processing (NLP) models for sequence classification archieve ~ 85 percent accuracy.
+Aptamers are represented by nucleotide sequences - making up a nucleic acid "language", which in the context of models resemble the languages we speak so we expect decent results.

-In this project, we will be using BERT modification a Lite BERT (Albert) that incorporated parameter-reduction techniques to avoid memory limitations of available software, hence has multiple times less parameters to learn and can be trained, fine-tuned or used for inference from 2 to 3 times faster.
-However training Albert is time consuming and resource expensive process hence we consider only fine-tuning existing models.
-Luckily, Albert is able to archieves only slightly worse performance than BERT.
-Multiple IGEM teams have tried to apply well-established deep learning methods like CNN, LSTM to predict features of biological sequences, however those architectures have gradient flaws that especially reveal itself in long sequences.
+In this project, we will be using BERT modification a Lite BERT (Albert) that incorporated parameter-reduction techniques to avoid memory limitations of available software, hence it has multiple times less parameters to learn and can be trained, fine-tuned or used for inference from 2 to 3 times faster.
+However, training Albert is time consuming and resource expensive process, hence we consider only fine-tuning existing models.
+Luckily, Albert is able to archieve only slightly worse performance than BERT.
+Multiple iGEM teams have tried to apply well-established deep learning methods like CNN, LSTM to predict features of biological sequences, however those architectures have gradient flaws that especially reveal itself in long sequences.
 Lets consider why transformers have an edge over former models.

 ### Model advantages

 * **Quick Development**
-  - Compared to LSTM, BERT has a property of transfer learning, that means you don't have to train model lower layers from scratch, just to apply *head-layer* that suits your task, to get state-of-art results.
+  - Compared to LSTM, BERT has a property of transfer learning, that means you do not have to train model lower layers from scratch, just to apply a *head-layer* that suits your task, to get state-of-art results.

 * **Less Data**
-  - Best performing deep learning models have millions of parameters to train, therefore model from scratch requires immense size datasets, a lot of time, and hands to create dataset.
+  - Best performing deep learning models have millions of parameters to train, therefore model from scratch require immense size datasets, a lot of time, and hands to create a dataset.

 * **Better Results**
-    - It was shown that simple fine-tuning, by adding one layer on the top of BERT, can archieve state-of-art results with minimal task-specific adjustments and it does not suffer from vanishing/exploding gradient (RNN ilness).
+    - It was shown that a simple fine-tuning, by adding one layer on the top of BERT, can archieve state-of-art results with minimal task-specific adjustments and it does not suffer from vanishing/exploding gradient (RNN illness).
 As a consequence BERT can handle long sequences.

 * **Completely Exhaust GPU resources**
     - RNN, LSTM were hardly parallelizable because of recurrent-like architecture, to avoid issue BERT employed the new [attention link] methodology that lets BERT to fully parallelize computations. *Albert code is written to support multiple GPUs